Congenital Myasthenic Syndromes (CMS)

 How is CMS inherited?

-With the exception of slow-channel CMS, the inheritance pattern for the types of CMS described here isautosomal recessive.
+With the exception of slow-channel CMS and some presynaptic CMS, the inheritance pattern for the types of CMS described here is autosomal recessive.
 This means that it takes two copies of the defective gene — one from each parent — to cause the disease.

-Slow-channel CMS is inherited in an autosomal dominant manner.
-This means that one copy of a defective ACh receptor gene is enough to cause the disease, so an affected parent has a 50 percent chance of passing the disease on to a child.
-For more, see Facts about Genetics and Neuromuscular Diseases.
+Slow-channel CMS and some forms of presynaptic CMS are inherited in an autosomal dominant manner.
+This means that one copy of a defective ACh receptor gene is enough to cause the disease, so an affected parent has a 50% chance of passing the disease on to a child.